mindsung/json-fx/README.md

-**Note:** json-fx is in transition to a new and improved parsing engine.
-Additional reference documentation will be added prior to the 1.0 release.

 # json-fx
-**json-fx** is a JSON template syntax parser, ideal for transforming or querying JavaScript objects or JSON documents.
-It defines an intuitive syntax for expressing an output object as a function of one or more inputs.
+**json-fx** is a JavaScript template parser and evaluation engine, ideal for querying and transforming JavaScript objects or JSON documents.
+It defines an intuitive syntax for expressing an output value as a function of one or more inputs.

-Templates are compiled at run-time into expression trees that are very lightweight wrappers around the JavaScript code they expose.
-The library includes a large collection of built-in expressions, and it can be easily extended by consumers or by third-party libraries.
+Templates are parsed and compiled at runtime into expression trees, which are very efficient and lightweight wrappers around the native JavaScript code they execute.
+The library includes a large collection of built-in expressions, and is easily extensible by consumers and by third-party libraries.

+The json-fx core library, which includes the parser/compiler and built-in expression set, has no external runtime dependencies, giving it an extremely compact footprint.

 ## A very simple example

-Given an input object:
+Given an input object $:
 ```json
 { "a": 2, "b": 4 }
 ```